azdavis/azdavis.net/posts/en/millet.md

 ### Interlude

-Somewhere in there, I even wrote [another language server][c0ls], this time for [C0][c0], CMU's own teaching language used in [15-122][], the intro-level imperative programming course.
+Somewhere in there, I wrote [another language server][c0ls], this time for [C0][c0], CMU's own teaching language used in [15-122][], the intro-level imperative programming course.
 This time, I wrote the language server more like a language server and less like a compiler.

 However, it was only after I got it to MVP status that I realized [one already existed][c0-staff], and it: